vkostyanetsky/Foodlog/README.md

 You can find all configurable parameters of the script (calories limit, target ranges of macronutrients etc.) in the `profile.yaml` file.

-## 🤔 How can I take water I consume into account?
+## 🧐 How can I take water I consume into account?

 There are no calories & macronutrients in water.
-Consequently, you can add record like this to your `catalog.yaml` file:
+Consequently, you can add a record like this one to your `catalog.yaml` file:

 ```yaml
 h2o: